Redback Racing GTR Wrap

-Prior to this project I had worked with driver Adam Spence, from the Redback Racing Team, on some vehicle wrap projects and the design of his support vehicle through Vivant (where I am an interface & UX designer for mobile apps).
+Prior to this project I had worked with driver Adam Spence, from the Redback Racing Team, on some vehicle wrap projects and the design of his support vehicle through Vivant (where I was working at the time as a UX/UI designer for mobile apps).
 Vivant also sponsored his car for the Jim Clark Rally in the UK.

 A few of us from Vivant who have a history in automotive (myself spending many years working with West Coast Customs - a documentary about this work can be seen here) assisted Adam in a consultancy role with his aspirations to upgrade from their Renault Megane.
 Adam and co-driver Erin Kelly have been killing it in the Showroom Class of the Targa Rally's here in Australia and wanted to upgrade to a Nissan GTR to go for the outright win at Targa Tasmania, where winners are dominated by super cars.

 We had started building new branding around the RBR Race Team through some of the sponsorship pitch materials and vehicle concepts, so when the opportunity arose to design something new for the GTR I had a pretty good idea of what I wanted to do.
 The majority of race vehicle wraps here in Australia are unimaginative, very flat/colour die cut so I wanted to create something bold, bad ass and most of all something that would define them compared to the competition.

 Building on the partnership they already had with Carbon Revolution, who build insanely bad ass, crazy light and super expensive full carbon fiber rims with titanium bolts, as a starting point for the design.
 I wanted to extend the greyscale colour scheme of the carbon throughout the car, but without doing cheesy, horrid fake carbon fibre.
 I also wanted to use elements of the look/feel I had created with the conceptual and final clean design of the support vehicle in 2013 - see below.